-The terms "written directive," "planning directive," and "prescription" are often used interchangeably.
+The terms "written directive", "planning directive", and "prescription" are often used interchangeably.
 To avoid confusion in this document, "written directive" will be used to indicate the statement of intent required by the Code of Federal Regulations.
 This is distinct from dosimetric goals, which are used to evaluate the quality of the implant in terms of achieved dose distribution.
 The word "prescription" is not used.

-- 1. Before the start of implantation: State the treatment site, treatment intent (curative/palliative), radionuclide, and total source strength.
-To allow for sources planted outside the gland but placed intentionally to contribute to the dose make the treatment site "prostate and periprostatic tissues." - 2.
-After the implantation but before the patient leaves the posttreatment recovery area: State treatment site, the number of sources implanted, the total source strength implanted, and the date.
+- 1. Prior to the start of implantation: State the treatment site, treatment intent (curative/palliative), radionuclide, and total source strength.
+In order to allow for sources planted outside the gland but placed intentionally to contribute to the dose make the treatment site "prostate and periprostatic tissues." - 2.
+After the implantation but before the patient leaves the posttreatment recovery area: State treatment site, the number of sources implanted, the total source strength implanted, and the date